Targaryen of King's Landing

 The best tests for Tyrell:

-The Martells' behavior is similar to one of snakes: they can be cautious, calm, thoughtful, and prudent like Doran or similar to Oberyn: impulsive, dangerous, and temperamental.
+The Martells' behavior is similar to that of snakes: they can be cautious, calm, thoughtful, and prudent like Doran, or similar to Oberyn — impulsive, dangerous, and temperamental.

 The Martells are the only house left unconquered by the Targaryens.
-Therefore, the spirit of freedom, the denial of established foundations, and waywardness are visible to the naked eye in their actions.
+As a result, the spirit of freedom, the rejection of established norms, and willfulness are visible to the naked eye in their actions.

 Each Martell is a strong individual character, attractive thanks to their energy and passion.

-If, as a result of the test, you ended up in the Martell house, then we can say with confidence about your desire for independence and your rebellious spirit.
-That can manifest itself in many ways - in your lifestyle, profession, choice of clothes or food, or even simply in the fact that you have your own opinion and are not afraid to express it.
+If your test result placed you in House Martell, we can say with confidence that you have a desire for independence and a rebellious spirit.
+That can show up in many ways — in your lifestyle, profession, choice of clothes or food, or even simply in the fact that you have your own opinion and aren't afraid to express it.

 House Martell Motto: "Unbowed, Unbent, Unbroken"